 Our Approach: We help our partners identify their talents, skills, and achievements then,

-Like the road to Marre-Roseau, life in Haiti is tough: dire poverty, dysfunctional administrative structures, misguided economic and social priorities, lack of security, earthquakes, and other natural disasters, and intermittent violent riots, all contribute to the destruction of lives, homes, businesses and crops.
-They also cause social and psychological trauma.
+Like the road to Marre-Roseau, life in rural Haiti is tough: dire poverty, dysfunctional administrative structures, misguided economic and social policies and priorities made by national governments and foreign entities, lack of security, earthquakes, hurricanes, floods, and intermittent violent riots, all contribute to the destruction of lives, homes, businesses and crops.
+They also cause social and psychological traumas.

-We have lived through all of these alongside our communities.
+In the past ten years, we have lived through all this alongside our communities.
 It has impacted us as well, yet, more than ever, we remain steadfast in our commitment to Haiti, to our partner-communities, and to our mission.

 In the US, EWI benefits from our donors’ most generous support which makes our work possible, from the dedication of our Board of Directors, and from our highly experienced professional teams.
-Our Haiti Team , is entirely composed of local members of the community.
-They intimately know the local culture, have a strong bond with the farming families , and command respect from their peers.
+Our Haiti Team , is entirely composed of local members of the partner-community.
+This grassroots background has the great advantage of an intimate familiarity with the local culture, a strong bond with the farming families , and respect from their peers.
+It greatly facilitates our partnering work.

 The five cooperatives will create employment and a better quality of life for thousands in the Lake Azueï region.
 Through their efforts and our support they will build an economic engine for local development.